fhwn-ac-at/dracula-Jaken42/README.md

   For multiple snakes and ladders, reuse this flag.

   Example:
-  `-s 10 20 -s 50 10 -s 2 99`
+  `-s 10 20 -s 50 10 -s 2 99` designates a ladder, a snake and then another ladder

 ### Usage note

+  - All CLI arguments require parameters representing whole numbers.

   - No CLI argument parameters may be smaller than 1.

-  - All CLI argument parameters must be whole numbers.

 ---